Omar De Felippe

-Omar Osvaldo De Felippe (born 3 April 1962) is an Argentine former soldier, war veteran, football coach and former football player who played as a defender.
+Omar Osvaldo De Felippe (born 3 April 1962) is an Argentine soldier, war veteran, football coach and footballer, who played as a defender.
+He is the current manager of Central Córdoba.

 Career

-Born in Ciudad Madero, Buenos Aires, De Felippe began playing football with local side Club Atlético Huracán.
-He was playing for the club's third team when the Falklands War began in 1982, and he was drafted into the infantry forces fighting for Argentina.
+Born in Ciudad Madero, Buenos Aires, De Felippe began playing football with local side Huracán.
+He was playing for the club's third team when the Malvinas war began in 1982, and he was drafted into the infantry forces fighting for Argentina.

 After the war, De Felippe returned to Huracán, where he would make his debut in the Argentine Primera División.
-He had a brief spell playing in Colombia with Cristal Caldas, before returning to Argentina to play in the regional leagues with Club Olimpo, Club Villa Mitre, Arsenal de Sarandí and Club Atlético San Telmo.
+He had a brief spell playing in Colombia with Once Caldas, before returning to Argentina to play in the regional leagues with Olimpo, Villa Mitre, Arsenal de Sarandí and San Telmo.

 After he retired from playing, De Felippe began a career as a football manager.
-He led Club Olimpo, Quilmes Atlético Club and Club Atlético Independiente through promotion to the Primera División.
+He led Club Olimpo, Quilmes and Independiente through promotion to the Primera División.